35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 How to move around Antigua

-Chicken busses – if you want to try the local way, this is your chance.
-The chicken busses that serve Antigua and surrounding villages are safe and reliable, and most of all, very cheap.
+Chicken buses – if you want to try the local way, this is your chance.
+The chicken buses serving Antigua and surrounding villages are safe, reliable, and, most of all, very cheap.
 With 3 to 5 Q you can get to your destination in Antigua.

-Local moto Taxi (TUC TUC) – those are funny motos with covered sits at the back.
-You will see them running around the city except for the plaza as they are not allowed to circulate within one block from Parque Central.
+Local moto Taxi (TUC TUC) – those are funny motos with covered seats at the back.
+You will see them running around the city except for the plaza, as they are not allowed to circulate within one block of Parque Central.
 If you need to cover short distances, those are a great option.
 They are cheaper than taxis and Uber.

 Being a Digital Nomad in Antigua Guatemala

-Antigua has become a huge hub for Digital Nomads, just because everyone falls in love with it.
-Besides, its closeness to the best hikes and all the major Guatemala attractions, great food, decent WIFI, yoga places, gyms, and a vibrant ex-pat community make it indeed very appealing for travelers of all ages to settle for a while and make it one of the hubs during their digital nomad journey.
+Antigua has become a huge hub for digital nomads, largely because everyone falls in love with it.
+Besides, its closeness to the best hikes and all the major Guatemalan attractions, great food, decent WIFI, yoga places, gyms, and vibrant expat community make it very appealing for travelers of all ages to settle for a while and make it one of the hubs during their digital nomad journey.

 Grocery stores

-La Bodegona – recently refurbished and expanded, this is the biggest supermarket in town for any sort of grocery shopping.
-For better quality and variety you may need to go either to the city or La Torre supermarket at about 30 minutes drive from Antigua.
+La Bodegona—recently refurbished and expanded —is the largest supermarket in town for grocery shopping.
+For better quality and variety, you may need to go either to the city or La Torre supermarket, which is about a 30-minute drive from Antigua.

-Antigua Market – it goes without saying that in the market you will find the best fruits and vegetables for variety, quality, and price.
-And of course, it always makes it a good trip browsing around the colorful stalls.
-In the market, you also find a shoe repair stall, in case you need one. 🙂
+Antigua Market – it goes without saying that in the market, you will find the best fruits and vegetables for variety, quality, and price.
+And, of course, browsing around the colorful stalls always makes for a great trip.
+In the market, you can also find a shoe repair stall if you need one. šŸ™‚

 Organica – a great shop for organic chicken and vegan meat, organic eggs, gluten-free flours, besides all sorts of healthy (and less healthy) stuff, both for your body and palate.

-Caoba farms – it’s not only a great restaurant and a farm but they also have a very well-furnished store with great sourdough bread (on Thursdays), all sorts of sauces and spreads, pasta, rice, meat and veggies, bakery, personal care stuff, ready-made food and much more.
+Caoba farmsĀ – it’s not only a great restaurant and a farm, but they also have a very well-furnished store with great sourdough bread (on Thursdays), all sorts of sauces and spreads, pasta, rice, meat and veggies, bakery, personal care stuff, ready-made food, and much more.

-Escalonia Vivero and Cafe – although not so well stocked as the previous ones, in the little shop at Escalonia Vivero and Cafe you can find some good healthy products, including teas, healthy snacks, and many products for personal care.
+Escalonia Vivero and Cafe—Although not as well-stocked as the previous ones, the small shop at Escalonia Vivero and Cafe offers some good,Ā healthy products, including teas, healthy snacks, and various personal care items.

 Epicurean and another little place with no name on Calle 3 right behind the Cathedral for delicious bread, bakery, and Italian products.